-UK to hold one minute silence to mark first anniversary since Russian invasion
+UK holds minute silence to mark first anniversary since Russian invasion

-Ukraine war news – live: UK to hold one minute silence to mark first anniversary since Putin invasion
+Ukraine war news – live: UK holds one minute silence to mark first anniversary since Putin invasion

-At 11am, Rishi Sunak will lead the UK in a moment of solidarity with ‘our Ukrainian friends’
+Rishi Sunak led the UK in a moment of solidarity with ‘our Ukrainian friends’

+A minute silence has been held in the UK to mark the first anniversary of the Russian invasion of Ukraine.

+Rishi Sunak led the country in the moment of solidarity “with our Ukrainian friends” to pay tribute to their courage outside Downing Street.

 The prime minister said: “As we mark one year since a full-scale war broke out on our continent, I urge everyone to reflect on the courage and bravery of our Ukrainian friends who, every hour since, have fought heroically for their country.”